 Some of the best chefs in the Nordics were gathered in Oslo last month.
 The occasion was the signature dinner of KokkeKarlas Legat – a legacy fund that raises money to support young, female chefs.
 This annual dinner is held in memory of Karla Siverts, the former head chef of restaurant Smalhans in Oslo who passed away to cancer in 2016 – only 29 years old.
 On September 23rd this year, the dinner was held at the one-Michelin-starred restaurant Kontrast and the line-up was more amazing than ever before.
-Additionally, over twenty restaurants in Norway arranged Ett Bord for Karla – a table for Karla – the same evening, where all proceedings were donated to the legacy fund as well.
+Additionally, over twenty restaurants in Norway arranged Ett Bord for Karla – one table for Karla – the same evening, where all proceedings were donated to the legacy fund as well.

 Every year, KokkeKarlas Legat hands out a scholarship of NOK 50.000 to a young and promising female chef in order to support women who pursue a career in cooking.
 Last year, Eline Haugan Bordvik was the first recipient of this great honor, and this year, it was Live Krangnes Edvardsen who works at restaurant Credo in Trondheim.
 Edvardsen had been asked to assist her head chef, Heidi Bjerkan, at the event and was unaware of the prize she was about to receive.

 The legacy fund also offers economical support to young people who are struggling economically due to a serious disease or illness – much like Karla Siverts and her husband Thorleif Linhave Bamle did when Siverts experienced cancer recurrence.
 If you missed the dinner, but still want to support this cause, you can always donate money directly to Norwegian bank account 1503.87.14128 or by using Vipps 104236.